tscircuit/circuit-json-to-pnp-csv/README.md

 Converts Circuit JSON elements to an array of Pick'n'Place rows.

-- `soup`: An array of Circuit JSON elements.
+- `circuitJson`: An array of Circuit JSON elements.
 - `opts`: Optional configuration object.
   - `flip_y_axis`: If true, flips the Y-axis values.
 Default is `false`.